A family with 3 children sits on a couch inside their home.

 “Yes, we have traffic here and people complain about it, but to me, it’s not as stressful as the traffic in Toronto,” he says.
 “I didn’t realize how much of a toll it took on me.
 You’d have to plan out your day, and then with kids, it adds an extra layer of complexity that you don’t need.

-“In Edmonton, if you feel like going for a hike in the river valley, it’s like a 15- or 20-minute drive, stress-free, and you know there will be parking or overflow somewhere and you can just have a nice picnic and hike.
+“In Edmonton, if you feel like going for a hike in the river valley(external link), it’s like a 15- or 20-minute drive, stress-free, and you know there will be parking or overflow somewhere and you can just have a nice picnic and hike.
 There aren’t a bazillion people.”

 Hassan and his family also enjoy activities and pursuits they might not be able to in the GTA.
 His sons ski, and play basketball and soccer.
 His wife likes to hike and go to the gym.
 Hassan is a self-confessed “gearhead” and likes to work on his cars.